 It is a simple dish, with rural origins, made from roasted tomatoes, eggplants, peppers, and onions.
 Typically served warm or room temperature with crusty bread, or to accompany meat or fish in warmer months, it is suitable to eat your-round.
 It is best to prepare and eat the escalivada the same day.

-- Roast in oven on middle rack for about 1 hour, turning vegetables over every 30 minutes or so.
+Roast in oven on the middle rack for about 1 hour, turning vegetables over every 30 minutes or so.
 After 1 hour, add tomatoes to the pan and continue roasting until vegetables are cooked—for another 20 to 30 minutes.